 What you should know before skiing the Vallée Blanche

 Hire a guide – It’s really not worth unwittingly stopping on a snow bridge or falling into a crevasse.
 The glacier changes constantly, and mountain guides know the snow like a rafting guide knows the river, using cues in the terrain to foresee dangers.
 Also, talk to your guide about the best route for the day’s conditions and for your skiing ability.
 The Classic Route is beautiful and appropriate for intermediate skiers if the weather and conditions are good, but if you’re looking for something more challenging, express your ability clearly.
 The Mont Blanc Ski & Guide Compagnie is the oldest and most renowned in the valley, and they offer private and group Vallée Blanche excursions.

 Check the weather – This is the determining factor in deciding if your excursion is a “go” or a “no go.”
 Your guide will make the call, but the Chamonix app has excellent short-range forecasts that account for different conditions at the vastly different elevations.

 Start early – Snow conditions change quickly in the Alps, and the journey can take four to five hours.
 If the weather turns bad, the experience can become a lot more exciting, which is not always a good thing.

 Overdress – The top of the tram is more than 9,000 feet higher than the base, and the weather and temperatures can be dramatically different.
 If it’s a warm, spring day, you’ll be shedding layers when you get to the bottom, but it’s better to be hot than hypothermic and delirious.

 How to get there

-This part is easy: Ski.com has a team of Mountain Vacation Specialists who specialize in Europe.
+This part is easy: Ski.com has a team of Mountain Travel Experts who specialize in European ski resorts.
 They can plan your Chamonix ski vacation including a guided tour of the Vallée Blanche.
-If you’d like to experience the Alps this spring, summer or next winter, give us a call or chat now to get started.
+If you’d like to experience the French Alps this spring, summer, or next winter.
+Get a free quote to get started.